Skip to main content

 Khudiram Bose

 Two months before Kanailal’s death, Khudiram was hanged.
 Prafulla Chaki had committed suicide as instructed by his group even before he was caught.
 Khudiram identified his body as per the official court documents.
-But when Khudiram’s signed confession was put forward in the court of law, he refused to acknowledge it and claimed that he was tricked and forced by torture to sign the documents, True or not, he did not provide any names of his associates, court proceedings for anarchists were just a farce show of law.
-Long before them, Khudiram was already in the gallows, ready to be hanged.
+But when Khudiram’s signed confession was put forward in the court of law, he refused to acknowledge it and claimed that he was tricked and forced by torture to sign the documents.
+True or not, he did not provide any names of his associates; court proceedings for anarchists were just a farce show of law.
+Long before them, Khudiram was already on the gallows, ready to be hanged.

-With Khudiram’s death came a new wave of nationalism among the Bengalees across the cities and villages of the province especially in Medinipur.
+With Khudiram’s death came a new wave of nationalism among the Bengalees across the cities and villages of the province, especially in Medinipur.
 According to many accounts, Khudiram’s death prompted Pitambar Das (not the later politician of the same name) to compose the famous lines every Bengali child grows up listening to -

 Ekbar Biday De Ma Ghure Ashi” (Mother, bid me farewell, I will come back soon) in his honour.
-Villages across Bengal sang this song of glory, in the hope of a free motherland, when thousands of teenagers, like Khudiram understood the need to join the movement.
+Villages across Bengal sang this song of glory, in the hope of a free motherland, when thousands of teenagers, like Khudiram, understood the need to join the movement.

 Khudiram during one of his hearings